 - Files.com EDITOR’S CHOICE A cloud-based file management system that includes file sharing features.
 Transfer files to the Files.com server and then send links to grant access to each.
 Start a 30-day free trial.

 - FileWhopper A pay-as-you-go file or folder transfer service that specializes in large file sizes.
-Ideal for businesses that need to send files to multiple clients and don’t want to set up user accounts or new platforms for collaboration.
+Ideal for businesses that need to send files to multiple clients and don’t want to set up user accounts or new platforms for secure collaboration.

 - Dropbox Business Cloud storage with directory syncing across devices available for business and for individuals with a free plan available for private use.